Home

 A kitchen tool, such as a spoon or ladle or spatula should be able to withstand temperatures of 350 - 400 degrees F.

-How the tool feels or fits your hand is another consideration ...an important one if you are cooking alot.
-A tool should not easily slip in your hands.
+How the tool feels or fits your hand is another consideration ...an important one if you are cooking a lot.

 Make certain your kitchen gadget is sized right for your pots and pans.
 A spoon or whisk, for example, must be long enough to easily reach the bottom of the pot or pan.